 In most cases, doctors don’t usually treat RSV as medication will not treat the virus itself.
 So, in most cases, treating the infection involves treating the symptoms at home.

 Need a pediatrician?
-Find a Mercy Health family physician near you and make an appointment today.
+Find a Mercy Health family provider near you and make an appointment today.